Back to wiki

 Data

-First off, you’re going to want to grab all the actual data, the files you want to seed or continue downloading.
-Theres multiple ways of achiving this.
+First off, you're going to want to grab all the actual data — the files you want to seed or continue downloading.
+There are multiple ways of achieving this.

 RSYNC

-• Rsync is a powerful tool which can synchronize files across the network (for more info about rsync, type: man rsync into the terminal).
-To back up files, start rsync on the box where you want your files transferred:
+Rsync is a powerful tool which can synchronize files across the network (for more info about rsync, type man rsync in the terminal).
+To transfer files, run rsync on the box where you want your files to end up:

 screen rsync -avhzS --progress [email protected]:~/torrents/completed ~/torrents/oldbox

-Screen will enable you to put the file transfer in the background and check the status of it from time to time (ctrl A D detaches the screen, screen -rd reattaches the screen).
-More info about SCREEN.
+screen (or tmux) lets you put the file transfer in the background and check on it later — Ctrl+A D detaches the screen session, screen -rd reattaches it.

 screen rsync -avhzS --progress [email protected]:~/torrents/ ~/torrents/

-This will put everything from old box completed folder to new box completed folder, from old box downloading folder to new box downloading folder etc.
+This mirrors everything from the old box's torrents folder to the new box — completed files, downloading files, etc.

 FTP

-• The simplest way to grab all your stuff is with the command-line utility “wget”, the general syntax for this is:
+The simplest way to grab all your data is with the command-line utility wget:

 wget --ask-password -r ftp://[email protected]/path